Juhaziel/SPL/documentation/lang_info.md

 In order for a file scoped variable to be visible to other files (program scoped), it must be prefixed by `global`.

-During a function's definition, its parameters are set to block scope.
+During a procedure's definition, its parameters are set to block scope.
 Otherwise, the parameters are prototype scoped Otherwise, prototype-scoped variables only last until the end of the procedure's declaration.

 Program and file scoped variables are stored in the data segment and last the entire program's runtime.

-Block scoped variables are stored in the stack of its corresponding function.
+Block scoped variables are stored in the stack of its corresponding procedure.
 Alternatively, a block scoped variable may be declared in the data segment by prefixing it with `static`

 #### 2.1.3 Types ####
 SPL features these basic types:

 	(INTEGERS)
+	- word (macro-defined WORD_TYPE_SIZE, should represent 1 word)
 	- int8 (1 byte signed)
 	- int16 (2 bytes signed)
 	- int32 (4 bytes signed)